 It comes with a 2.8”, 320×240 IPS display, injection moulded buttons and a slightly smaller Gameboy aesthetic.

-The only slight downfall with this Retropie handheld is the fact that it needs some software installation and not easy installation at that, it’ll take time to do and some coding knowledge will help.
+The only slight downfall with this Retropie handheld is the fact that it needs some tricky software installation; it’ll take time to do and some coding knowledge will help.

 3. Retro GP430

-We loved playing the best MAME games on here too.
+We loved playing all of the top-ranking MAME games on here too.
 The best bit is that this thing comes pre-loaded with over 15,000 games, ready for you to play.

-The shell and ergonomics of this retropie handhelds is near perfect, but it just needs some better analogue sticks and removing of the back sticker to make it look and feel much better!
+The shell and ergonomics of this Retropie handheld are near perfect, but it just needs some better analogue sticks and removing of the back sticker to make it look and feel much better!

-This is one of the most popular Retropie handhelds known as the Retro CM3 is for those of you that want to buy a pre-built games console that you can pick and up and play straight out of the box.
+This is one of the most popular Retropie handhelds known as the Retro CM3 and is for those of you who want to buy a pre-built games console that you can pick up and play straight out of the box.

-No soldering, screwing or installing needed, turn it on and you’re ready to play your favourite retro games.
+No soldering, screwing, or installing is needed; just turn it on and you’re ready to play your favourite retro games.

 The shell is made out of injection moulded plastic which sounds great, but in reality it still feels like a cheap Chinese console.

-If you are looking for a handheld that rarely drops frames, has no screen tearing and can play all the Playstation ROMS you have ever dream of then this Retropie handheld is for you.
+If you are looking for a handheld that rarely drops frames, has no screen tearing, and can play all the Playstation ROMS you have ever dreamed of then this Retropie handheld is for you.

 It’s just a shame that the build quality doesn’t follow its emulation quality.

-We should also point out when we ordered this product it didn’t come in a box, it was just in a low quality case surrounded in bubble wrap.
+I should also point out that when I ordered this product it didn’t come in a box, it was just in a low-quality case surrounded by bubble wrap.
 That wasn’t something we expected after spending $150.

 The big boy.
 The 1UP XL.
 The small loan handheld.
 Whatever you want to call it, this is a beastly handheld and one that we’ve used for a few months now.